floHallet/teaCozy2/README.md

-# Tea Cozy
+# Tea Cozy 2
-> This is a CodeCademy student off-platform project.
+> This is a Codecademy student, challenge project (with flexbox).
+Instead of a step-by-step tutorial, this project contains a series of open-ended requirements which describe the project.</br>
-> Live demo [_here_](https://flohallet.github.io/teaCozy/). <!-- If you have the project hosted somewhere, include the link here. -->
+> You can see a live demo [_here_](https://flohallet.github.io/teaCozy2/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)